The Waving Flag: ADLG: Army List Database

 ADLG: Army List Database

-If you're regular reader you'll have seen that I'm in the process of writing my own army list spreadsheet for Art de la Guerre (ADLG)1.
-There's a free spreadsheet online2 but it doesn't really suit how I write lists
+I'm in the process of writing my own army list spreadsheet for Art de la Guerre (ADLG).
+There's a free spreadsheet online but it doesn't really suit how I write lists.

-Data structured this way also allows all sorts of automated checks to be carried out; on command points used; the legal inclusion of a strategist; and the use of allies amongst others.
+Data structured this way also allows all sorts of automated checks; command points used; the legal inclusion of a strategist; and the use of allies amongst others.

 In the end I added the following fields to the basic list of army numbers and list descriptions: